mattoi/frambo-backend-study/spring-boot/README.md

 As for the remaining tasks, there are only small readability and refactoring things, so I can do these later.
 The core features of the application should be working exactly as I wanted them to.

 ### TODO
-- Make sure the unit and integration tests are working.
 - Use the logger where applicable.
 - Consider implementing better null checking across the project.
 - Implement authentication.